Kruze clients are twice as likely to get acquired as the average startup. Find out why here

 One tax requirement that’s complicated and hard to understand is for US citizens and residents who have ownership in a foreign corporation.
 These people are required to file IRS Form 5471, Information Return of US Persons with Respect to Certain Foreign Corporations.

 Form 5471 is an information return, rather than a tax return.
-It’s intended to provide the IRS with a record of which US citizens and residents have ownership of foreign corporations.
+This form is designed to provide the IRS with a record of U.S. citizens, residents, and entities that have significant ownership or control in foreign corporations.
 It’s similar to Form 1120, the US corporate income tax return, and requires much of the same information.
 It differs from Form 5472, which is intended for foreign corporations that do business in the US, or for US corporations that are at least 25 percent foreign owned.

-In general, any US citizen, corporation, partnership, trust, or estate that owns at least 10 percent of the shares of a foreign corporation needs to file Form 5471.
+In general, any US citizen, corporation, partnership, trust, or estate that owns at least 10 percent of the shares of a foreign corporation needs to file Form 5471 with their Federal income tax return.
 If you own more than 50 percent of the shares of the foreign corporation, you may be required to file additional schedules and statements.
 If you’re not sure if you are required to file, the IRS has published detailed qualifications.
 The qualifications for Form 5471 are extremely convoluted, so if you think you qualify, it’s a good idea to consult your accountant.

 Practical Advice - What Should You Do?